-BSI has identified a step-by-step journey to help you through the transition and realize the benefits of ISO 9001:2015.
+BSI has identified a step-by-step journey to help you through the transition and realize the benefits of the new AS/EN 9100 series.
 We have mapped out a framework which guides you through the options and support available from BSI to ensure you have the knowledge and information you require.